 Palm Springs Air Museum to Host Annual Memorial Day Flower Drop

-PALM SPRINGS (CNS) – The Palm Springs Air Museum Thursday announced that its annual Memorial Day Fair and Flower Drop, featuring thousands of red and white carnations dropping from a vintage warbird to memorialize fallen veterans, will be held May 29.
-The event will get underway at 10 a.m. with a fair at the museum, 745 North Gene Autry Trail, according to a statement from the air museum.
+PALM SPRINGS (CNS) – The Palm Springs Air Museum on Monday will host its annual Memorial Day Fair and Flower Drop, featuring thousands of red and white carnations dropping from a vintage warbird to memorialize fallen veterans.
+The event will get underway at 10 a.m.
+Monday with a fair at the museum, 745 North Gene Autry Trail, according to a statement from the air museum.
 The flower drop ceremony will begin at 1 p.m. to honor those who fought and died defending the United States.
-"Our brief Memorial service is dedicated to all of our fallen comrades, who paid the ultimate price for our freedoms," air museum officials said in a statement.
-"In their honor, we highlight the service with a fly-by and flower drop of over 3,000 red and white carnations from a B-25 Mitchell bomber."
+"Our brief memorial service is dedicated to all of our fallen comrades, who paid the ultimate price for our freedoms," air museum officials said in a statement.
+"In their honor, we highlight the service with a fly-by and flower drop of more than 3,000 red and white carnations from a B-25 Mitchell bomber."
 The event will also feature music from the Heatwave Jazz Band, food from various vendors, the F-177 Nighthawk Stealth Fighter exhibit, children’s activities and warbird rides, according to museum officials.
 General admission to the daylong event starts at $20.
 Children ages 12 and under enter free with the purchase of an adult admission.
-Tickets for warbird rides start at $125 — passengers may pick between six different warbirds for a 30 minute flight.
+Tickets for warbird rides start at $125 — passengers may pick between six different warbirds for a 30-minute flight.
 More information about the event can be found at palmspringsairmuseum.org/memorial-day-flower-drop/.
 Copyright 2023, City News Service, Inc.

 By: Pristine Villarreal